Tips for Read-Aloud

 - Don’t be afraid to change books if a selection isn’t well-received.

 - Don’t read books you don’t personally enjoy.

 - Avoid books with too much dialogue and too many characters.
 They are difficult to read aloud and listen to.

 - Practice.
 Practice.
 Practice.

 Reading Partners 2011 Training Guide.
-Morgantown, WV: WVU Extension Service, 4-H Youth Development, Youth Literacy Team.
+Morgantown, WV: WVU Extension, 4-H Youth Development, Youth Literacy Team.

 Read Aloud West Virginia Resource Kit.
 (1998).
 Charleston, WV: The Education Alliance.